Grooved Brain Coral

 Grooved Brain Coral by FWC Research is licenced under CC BY-NC-ND 2.0

 Grooved Brain Corals are marine invertebrates.
-They are unmistakable as they appear to represent a human brain with grooved brain folds.
+They are unmistakable as they are roughly spherical and resemble a human brain with their grooved brain folds.
 The grooves further resemble a labyrinth, hence the scientific name Diploria labryrinthiformis.
-Corals consist of polyps, genetically identical animals.
-These secrete calcium carbonate to form the brain-like structure.
-Due to its hardness, the coral is classified as stony.
-This makes them an important reef building species.
+Corals consist of many ‘polyps’, genetically identical animals linked together like lots of tiny sea anemones.
+They secrete calcium carbonate to form a stony mass hence this coral is classified as ‘stony’.
+This makes them an important reef building species as they can live for hundreds of years.

 READ MORE